 Rev. Dr. Debra Hopkins

-Dr. Debra Hopkins is a Spiritual Leader, Ordained Minister, and Founder of There’s Still Hope.
+Rev. Debra Hopkins is a Spiritual Leader, Ordained Minister, and Founder of There’s Still Hope.
 There’s Still Hope is a trans-led nonprofit that actively supports and advocates for transgender and nonbinary individuals experiencing homelessness, providing them with mentorship and education.
-She is known for her online ministry, Essentials for Life Ministry, which promotes relationships with God across all identities, regardless of gender or race.
+She is known for her online ministry, Essentials for Life Ministry, which promotes relationships with God across all identities.
 Her memoir, Not Until You Have Walked in My Shoes, chronicles her journey of gender identity and exploration, resonating with many who seek to understand themselves.
-Her story was featured in the documentary Proper Pronouns, highlighting the importance of advocating for marginalized voices in religious spaces.
-Her engagement in ministry and advocacy; including the successful fight to repeal North Carolina’s anti-Black, anti-trans, anti-worker, and anti-environment law HB2, reflects her deep commitment to inclusivity and empowerment of all individuals.
+Her engagement in ministry and advocacy, including the successful fight to repeal North Carolina’s anti-Black, anti-trans, anti-worker, and anti-environment law HB2, reflects her deep commitment to inclusivity and empowerment of all individuals.

 Michelle Parkerson